Guest blog contributed by Claire Saunders, a student at Oxford Brookes University, currently on placement at CABI.

 Why are they called Omega oils?

 Omega (ω-), Greek for end or tail, denotes the end of the molecular structure of the oil.
-The number (as in omega 3, 6, 7 and 9) is determined by counting how far along this structure a double bond sits, and it is this that gives each oil its unique profile.
+The number (as in omega 3, 6, 7 and 9) is determined by counting how far along this structure a double bond sits.
+It is this that gives each oil its unique profile.
 These double bonds make omega oils liquid at room temperature, as opposed to saturated fats, which remain solid until heated.

 Why are they so important?